WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/blockchain-extensions-for-linked-data-signatures.md

    be dereferenceable outside of the Bitcoin Blockchain?
  - Is the Security Vocabulary the best place to put the secp256k1 signature algorithm term?
+ - The pubkey is embedded with the signature — since the pubkey for ECDSA sig is the same as for a schnorr sig, should we explicitly separate them?
+Otherwise you have to understand how to parse composite signature format (I think it is a byte plus pubkey plus sig) if you wish to correlate any public keys.
+ - If we separate out the pubkey from signature, how will that work with multisig?
+With smart signatures?
+ - There is no standard for sharing bitcoin pub keys — it has been suggested, but never implemented that it should be a base58 prefix of 4,but in fact, most Bitcoin ASCII armored signatures use base64.
+ - Another issue is that base58 is unique to Bitcoin, and there are no international standards for it.
+ - What schema.org info do we need to define (applies to chainpoint as well).
+ - Should the creator really be the pub key hash, or the pub key, or point to a verified claim or DID?
+If to the later, what field can the pubkey be put in?

 ## Blockchain Anchoring